cs3110/textbook/_sources/chapters/appendix/vm.md

 - Download and install [VMware Workstation Pro][vmware].
 It is currently free for personal use, though you will have to create an account with Broadcom.

-- Download our [AMD64-based VM][3110vm-amd64] (that link is currently broken but will become usable soon).
-Don’t worry about the "We’re sorry, the preview didn’t load" message you see.
-Just click the Download button and save the ".ova" file wherever you like.
+- Download our [AMD64-based VM][3110vms].
+Save the ".ova" file wherever you like.

 - Launch VMware Workstation, select File → Open, and select the ".ova" file you just downloaded into the window.
 Click Open.
 Choose your own name for the VM (perhaps "CS 3110") and click Import.
 Click "Power on this virtual machine".
 It can take about 2 minutes for all the jobs to launch and the GUI to appear.